Paris Walking Tours

 Map of the Area

-Originally named Place des Conquêtes, a large statue of Louis XIV, created by sculptor Girardon, was placed in the center of the Place, in 1720, and the name was changed to Place Louis le Grand.
+Originally, it was named Place des Conquêtes.
+When a large equestrian statue of Louis XIV, created by sculptor Girardon, was set in the center of the Place, in 1720, the name was changed to Place Louis le Grand.

 This statue, however, was destroyed on August 12, 1792, by revolutionaries who considered it a symbol of royal power.